short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

     If you choose the backup option then the originals will be saved in a separate folder so you can restore them should you ever need/want to do that.

 = How does the plugin work? =
     Our light-weight plugin sends the original images to our Image Optimization Cloud where they are compressed.
-ShortPixel then downloads the optimized images and the unoptimized originals are replaced with the optimized versions.
+ShortPixel then downloads the optimized images and the unoptimized originals are replaced with the optimised versions.

-= Do you optimize the images in cloud? =
+= Do you optimize images in the cloud? =
     Yes, all the images processsed by ShortPixel are optimized in the Cloud.
 This takes the load off of your server and allows us to produce the best results.

 = What payment methods are accepted? =